gardener/gardener/docs/usage/shoot_status.md

 Even if the `failurePolicy` is set to `Ignore`, high timeouts (`>15s`) can lead to blocking requests of control plane components.
 That's because most control-plane API calls are made with a client-side timeout of `30s`, so if a webhook has `timeoutSeconds=30` the overall request might still fail as there is overhead in communication with the API server and potential other webhooks.
-Generally, it's [best pratice](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts) to specify low timeouts in WebhookConfigs.
+Generally, it's [best practice](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts) to specify low timeouts in WebhookConfigs.

 As an effort to correct this common problem, the webhook remediator has been created.
+This is enabled by setting `.controllers.shootCare.webhookRemediatorEnabled=true` in the Gardenlet configuration.
 This feature simply checks whether a customer's webhook matches a set of rules, described [here](https://github.com/gardener/gardener/blob/master/pkg/operation/botanist/matchers/matcher.go).
 If at least one of the rule matches, it will change the constraints (`HibernationPossible` and `MaintenancePreconditionsSatisfied`) statuses.
+In such cases, the `failurePolicy` will be set from `Fail` to `Ignore`.
+Gardenlet will also add an annotation to make it visible to end-users that their webhook configurations were mutated and should be fixed by them in the first place.

 In most cases, you can avoid this by simply excluding the `kube-system` namespace from your webhook: